muggy8/improbable/have-and-havenot/ZdPimteZ.md

 It was only fair given how many times I've done the same.

 "My best friends and I wanted to be truly unique in some way, remembered for something but we failed.
 Two of my best friends ended up ending their own lives because of that and here I am, unable to do the same.
 That's why I'm here, to forget, to give up, to kill time, to...
-I don't know.
-But what I'm not here to do is to retread someone else's path"
+I don't know..."

 Phanna looked away.